Josef Mifsud

 Josef Mifsud (born 7 September 1984 in Sliema, Malta) is a former professional footballer and an accredited physical education teacher.
 As a footballer, he played as a defender.

 Playing career

 Sliema Wanderers

-Mifsud began his career as a product of the Sliema Wanderers youth team, but following some impressive displays, he got his chance to play for the first team by making his debut during the 2001–02 season, he made two appearances during the season, but failed to score, as Sliema Wanderers finished 3rd in the Maltese Premier League.
+Mifsud began his career in the Sliema Wanderers youth team before making his senior debut during the 2001–02 season.
+He made two appearances that season but did not score, as Sliema Wanderers finished third in the Maltese Premier League.

-For the 2002–03 season, Josef made one further appearance, but again failed to score any goals, as Sliema Wanderers finished as champions in the Maltese Premier League.
+In the 2002–03 season, he made one more appearance but again failed to find the net, though Sliema Wanderers went on to win the league title.
+Struggling to secure a regular spot in the team, Mifsud was loaned to Lija Athletic to gain first-team experience.

-Josef never really made his mark for Sliema Wanderers and spent some time on loan with Lija Athletic in a bid to gain some first team experience.

-During his time with Sliema Wanderers, Mifsud only made three appearances, but failed to score any goals.
+Overall, during his time with Sliema Wanderers, he made three appearances but did not score any goals.